felipenlunkes/Lunix/README.md

 The system already supports:

 * 32-bit protected mode;
-* Keyboard drivers, console serial and parallel ports and the list will only grow;
+* Keyboard, console, serial and parallel ports drivers and the list will only grow;
 * Task and processes models;

 To build this system, I've been applying my knowledge gained in [Hexagonix](https://github.com/hexagonix) development, taking advantage of assembly code or converting it to C.